 - Final Thoughts

-First, let’s talk a little more about the guidelines related to biographies and why they are important, and how to create a Wikipedia page based on these guidelines.
+First, let’s talk a little more about the guidelines related to biographies, why they are important, and how to create a Wikipedia page based on these guidelines.

 Guidelines for Living People on Wikipedia are Strict (as they should be)